MicrosoftDocs/VBA-Docs/api/Excel.PivotField.EnableItemSelection.md

 ## Example

 This example determines the setting for selecting items using the field dropdown and enables the feature, if necessary.
-The example assumes a PivotTable exists on the active worksheet.
+The example assumes that a PivotTable exists on the active worksheet.

 ```vb